Undergraduate Certificate Definition and Guidelines

 - Offering units may determine whether course work taken to complete the certificate may also be applied to a degree program.
 There is no University maximum on the number of units completed for a certificate that may also apply toward a degree program.

 - Offering units may determine whether course work taken at another institution may be applied to a certificate.
-A minimum of three (3) units used to satisfy certificate requirements must be taken in residence at the UA.
+A minimum of six (6) units used to satisfy certificate requirements must be taken in residence at the UA.

 - Maximum duplicate units from a previously awarded degree program applicable to a certificate shall be no more than six (6) units.